Anbeeld/ACAI/docs/analysis.md

 - caps the reserve at 300
 - this reserve is spent by colonization instead of the normal stockpile

-### Expected outcome

-- AI building and ship decisions respond to broad economic state, not one-off noise
-- Early empires can deliberately save for colony ships (section 4)
-- Main-fleet upkeep affects AI expansion and production decisions — when the strongest fleet is parked at a crew-quarters starbase, the economy model reduces both energy and minerals income, which tightens both building logic (section 5) and ship production (section 8) in a way the vanilla AI often mishandles
+The economy model links to the rest of the AI in two directions: it feeds boolean thresholds into building, ship, colonization, and robot logic (sections 4–8), and it deducts main-fleet upkeep from income when the strongest fleet is parked at a crew-quarters starbase, which tightens building logic (section 5) and ship production (section 8) in a way the vanilla AI often mishandles.
+Early empires can also deliberately save for colony ships through the deposit mechanism (section 4).

 ## 4. Colonization and colony setup